 Restorative justice seeks to modify unbalanced power relations, changing social practices and institutions by promoting a culture of inclusion, dialogue, non-violence and attention to vulnerable individuals and groups.

-The Restorative Justice Clinical Program consists of four different activities:
+The Restorative Justice Clinical Program consists of two different activities:

-• The Restorative Justice Clinic - an extra-curricular module through which students conduct outreach and educational advocacy and engage with real life cases of conflicts and harms, under the supervision of the Clinic's director.
+The Restorative Justice Clinic, the first and only initiative of its kind in the UK, is an extra-curricular module through which students conduct outreach and educational advocacy and engage with real life cases of conflicts and harms, under the supervision of the Clinic's director.
 The Restorative Justice Clinic receives referrals from a range of partners as well as self-referrals from anyone involved in conflicts and harm or aiming to prevent either.
 The Director and students assess the suitability of the referrals whilst complying with relevant ethical obligations, including the rules of confidentiality, and develop a relevant intervention.

 BA Criminology student Charlie Whale talks through the benefits of the Restorative Justice Clinic module